Are you delivering the best user experience possible to your site visitors?

 Here are “8 Incredibly Simple Ways to Get More People to Read Your Content” from Copyblogger:

 One post that captures readers’ attention from start to finish is Jon Morrow’s guest post entitled “How to Quit Your Job, Move to Paradise and Get Paid to Change the World.”

 You can see that this post generated 10,400+ shares on Facebook and well over 600 inbound links.

 Split testing helps define the focus of your marketing campaign.
 Econsultancy found that companies that test their campaigns increase conversion rate optimization from 28 to 32%.

 You may think A/B or split testing is something only hard-core internet marketers do.
 But that’s not true.
-In fact, President Obama raised an additional $60 million thanks to A/B testing.

 It’s no longer a question: user behavior affects search engine optimization.
 But which types of behavioral data have more impact on search engine optimization?

 For example, on average, the click-through rate for the top organic listing in any set of results is usually high.
 But, does the click yield a qualified lead or sales for the business?

 It’s hard to split-test user engagement because “user engagement” encompasses several aspects of the user experience.
 What you need to do is test those elements that users engage with, such as headlines, copy, calls-to-action, and images.